amzamora/crimson_editor/README.md

-# Typo editor
+# Notebooks editor

-Created to have completely freedom for my app [Typo](https://github.com/amzamora/typo).
+Created to have completely freedom for my app [Notebooks](https://github.com/amzamora/notebooks).

 ## How to use it